 Cycling in Zurich is a cost-effective and environmentally-friendly way to travel around the city.

 The Zurirollt is a free bicycle-sharing scheme that operates all year round from 8am to 9.30pm.
-Bicycles can be picked up at various easy-to-find places in the city, such as the Hauptbahnhof station and GlobusCity shopping centre.
+Bicycles can be picked up at various easily accessible places in the city, such as the Hauptbahnhof station and GlobusCity shopping centre.